givo/nested-crud/README.md

 ## Introduction

+`sailer` is a server-side library for creating a RESTful API service with support for nested resources.
+The library focus is on helping the programmer write a RESTful service with minimium code.

+## Important Note

 The library is on it's very early days but stable.
 Code comments are partial, documentation is being written, contribution guide is missing and a number of features.

-`sailer` is a server-side library for creating a RESTful API service with support for nested resources.

-The library focus is on helping the programmer write a RESTful service with minimium code.

 ## Features